chromium/chromium/docs/testing/web_test_expectations.md

   match).
 * `fast/html/section-element.html` to either crash or produce a text (or image and text) failure, but not time out or pass.
+* `virtual/foo/fast/html/article-element.html` to fail with a text diff.
+The virtual test inherits its expectation from the first line.

 Test expectation can also apply to all tests under a directory (specified with a name ending with `/*`).
 A more specific expectation can override a less